NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 Refer to [Amazon Web Services Configuration](#amazon-web-services-configuration) above.

-## Installing Docker Compose
+## Installing Docker and Compose

-You will then also need to [install Docker Compose](https://docs.docker.com/compose/install/) alongside Docker in your target Linux operating environment.
+After [Installing Docker](#installation-of-docker), you will then also need to [install Docker Compose](https://docs.docker.com/compose/install/) alongside Docker in your target Linux operating environment.

 ### Testing Docker Compose